MartinPerez/paper_nba_authorea_sync/Testing_the_blackboard_architecture_Neural__.md

-# Testing the blackboard architecture
+# Simulations on the blackboard architecture

 ## Neural simulations of composition with blackboard architectures